jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-4-sliceheader-literal.md

 invalid memory.
 When the slice is of a type containing references, such as a `struct`, the garbage collector must go through the slice to recursively mark the referenced objects, and if the length is set too high it will do so on invalid memory.
 If the length is just zero, this won't happen.
-However, in order to ensure the referenced objects itself are not freed it is imported to still have them referenced by the original slice / string.
+However, in order to ensure the referenced objects itself are not freed it is important to still have them referenced by the original slice / string.
 This is ensured by the call to `runtime.KeepAlive` as stated in point 5.

 Setting `Len` after `Cap` ensures that the slice never has a capacity lower than its length, which would be an illegal state.

-It is probably also okay to do the casting in a single statement, but I am not completely sure about this.
+It might also be okay to do the casting in a single statement, but I am not completely sure about this.
 The reasoning would be that a statement is evaluated atomically and the garbage collector can not run within the statement.
-But this might be false.
+But this might be false, and also it does not fix the third problem, the flawed escape analysis, at all!
 A one-statement cast would look like this:

 ```go
 stringHeader := (*reflect.StringHeader)(unsafe.Pointer(&s))